colin6756/gwas-gene-discovery/README.md

 This is a quick tutorial to get the user started by reproducing the outputs of map_snp_to_gene_vEN.py for 2 different GWAS output spreadsheets, GAPIT.MLM.DTF.GWAS.Results.csv and GAPIT.MLM.blupWidth.GWAS.Results.csv as seen in the 2 directories of the same names.
 The tutorial generally assume the user has access to Rothamsted Research facility's Rothhpc4 cluster.

 #### 1.Downloading the repository
 Clone this repository with the GitHub URL using either Git or a Git GUI.
-The user should obtain a directroy named gwas-gene-discovery containing identical contents to the GitHub repository.
+The user should obtain a directory named gwas-gene-discovery containing identical contents to the GitHub repository.

-#### 2. Accessing compute node of Rothhpc4 Server managed by Easybuild
+#### 2. Accessing compute node on Easybuild
- Requests is already installed onto standard compute nodes of Rothhpc4 server which can be logged in as shown below.
-For machines without access to Rothamsted's HPC clusters, read **standard linux terminals** in step 3.

 The user can check available compute nodes by the command:
 ```
 sinfo